Angelina Jolie Wasting Away? Brad Pitt’s Ex Appears ‘Scary Skinny,’ Sparking Concern For Her Health

 Pitt was just spotted outside of an art studio in Los Angeles and looked healthier than he’s been in recent months.
 Pitt has taken up a new hobby of sculpting, which insiders claim helps him deal with all the stress of the divorce.

-Jolie and Pitt have not announced whether or not they are close to finalizing their divorce.
+Jolie and Pitt have not announced whether they are close to finalizing their divorce.
 Things are clearly better between them, but it’s unclear if Jolie is still fighting for full custody of their six children.

 Tell us!
-What do you think about Angelina Jolie and Brad Pitt’s gaunt appearances – stress over their split or bigger problems?
+What do you think about Angelina Jolie and Brad Pitt’s gaunt appearances?
 Let us know in the comments below.

 [Featured Image by Alberto E. Rodriguez/Getty Images]